Setup4D/Setup4DUtility/README.md

   LResultString: string;
   LChar: Char;
   LValid: Boolean;
-  LStringList : TStringList;
+  LStringList: TStringList;
 begin
-  // Remove todos os caracteres não numéricos da string LValue := 'A123B456C789';
+  // Remove all non-numeric characters from the string LValue := 'A123B456C789';
-  // O valor de LResultString será '123456789' LResultString := TSetup4DUtility.OnlyNumber(LValue);
+  // The value of LResultString will be '123456789' LResultString := TSetup4DUtility.OnlyNumber(LValue);
-  // O valor de LResultString será 'AC'
+  // The value of LResultString will be 'AC' LResultString := TSetup4DUtility.OnlyAlpha(LValue);

-  LResultString := TSetup4DUtility.OnlyAlpha(LValue);
+  // Check if a character is a numeric digit

-  // Verifica se um caractere é um dígito numérico LChar := '5';
+  LChar := '5';
-  // O valor de LValid será True
+  // The value of LValid will be True
   LValid := TSetup4DUtility.CharIsNum(LChar);
   LChar := 'A';
-  // O valor de LValid será True
+  // The value of LValid will be True
   LValid := TSetup4DUtility.CharIsAlpha(LChar);

-  // Remove todos os caracteres especial
+  // Remove all special characters
   LValue := '#Caçada';
-  // O valor de LResultString será '#Cacada' LResultString := TSetup4DUtility.ReplaceSpecialChars(LValue);
+  // The value of LResultString will be '#Cacada' LResultString := TSetup4DUtility.ReplaceSpecialChars(LValue);
-  // O valor de LResultString será 'Cacada' LResultString := TSetup4DUtility.ReplaceSpecialChars(LValue, True);
+  // The value of LResultString will be 'Cacada' LResultString := TSetup4DUtility.ReplaceSpecialChars(LValue, True);

-  // Ler as TAGs do XML
+  // Read XML tags
   LValue := '<?xml version="1.0"> ' +
             '<filmes> ' +
             '    <filme id="1"> ' +